TomasHubelbauer/github-rulers/readme.md

 Firefox and Chrome still support manifest v2 but the Edge store won't let me upload it and wants me to use manifest v3.

+### Re-upload the Firefox extension and figure out why it was removed

+The Firefox extension team removed the extension and would not follow up during the review so I did not have a chance to prevent this.

+Let's initiate another round of reviews and let's hope they are less useless this time around.

+### Drop extension build artifacts in the GitHub Actions artifacts

+In case Mozilla or any other browser vendor keep removing the extension I will have these to fall back on and install the extension from an archive.